Mohammed-janati/Mohammed-janati/README.md

     🛠️  _Spring Boot · Angular · Spring Security · Bootstrap_ .mysql
 <hr>

-- 📝 **CRM**
+- 📝 **mii CRM**
-  building a CRM that facilitate the job of entring and tracking project to replace the manual and basic method with excel ,with integration of data visualisation and ai automation with n8n.
+  building a mini CRM that facilitate the job of entring and tracking project to replace the manual and basic method with excel ,with integration of data visualisation and ai automation with n8n.
    🛠️   _Spring Boot · Angular · Spring Security · Bootstrap_ . n8n . postgresql
   <hr>